Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Implementation Details for the Coverage Determination Algorithm

+In the first stage (\cref{alg:coverage_determination},~Lines~\ref{algline:step1_start}--\ref{algline:step1_end}), we first create a mapping of \emph{behaviors} for all subsequences of every training data.
+To elaborate on the behaviors, for each subset of indices $I$, we record how each subsequence $\vx_I:= (x_i)_{i\in I}$ at $I$ of $\vx \in D$ behave when being paired with another subsequence $\vx_{I^\setcomp}$ at the complement of indices $I^\setcomp:= [\ell] \setminus I$.
+This ends up creating a thrice-nested mapping $\Behav$, as showcased in Line~\ref{algline:step1_main}.
+It is particularly useful in the next stage, where we should collect the co-occurrences of each pair of input sequences and verify their consistencies.

+The second stage (\cref{alg:coverage_determination},~Lines~\ref{algline:step2_start}--\ref{algline:step2_end}) is for establishing the \emph{substitution graph} $\SubstG = \gG^{(D,k)}$ which is essential in the definition of $k$-coverage.
+To recall, $\gG^{(D,k)}$ is an undirected graph with vertex set $\gX^{\ell}$, having edges $\{\vx, \vx'\}$ when and only when there exists an index set $I$ such that $\vx_I \equiv^{(D,k)}_I \vx'_I$.
+To verify the presence of an edge via functional $k$-equivalence, we need to figure out at least $k$ distinct $I$-co-occurrences ($\CoOcc$ in the pseudocode) for some index set $I$~(\cref{def:functional_equivalence}(1)) and check whether all $I$-co-occurrences satisfy the consistency~(\cref{def:functional_equivalence}(2)).
+It is done for every nonempty index set $I\subsetneq [\ell]$ and every distinct pair of subsequences $(\va, \va') \in \gX^{|I|} \times \gX^{|I|}$, where we take advantage of the mapping $\Behav$ defined in stage 1; see Line~\ref{algline:step2_check_equiv} in particular.

-\paragraph{Stage 4: Coverage computation} Finally, we compute the coverage set by taking the union of all connected components in the substitution graph that contain at least one training example.
-This set comprises all inputs that are reachable from the training data through chains of equivalent subsequence substitutions.
+In the last stage, we generate the $k$-coverage (\cref{alg:coverage_determination},~Line~\ref{algline:step3}).
+Here we utilize a subroutine ${\rm ConnectedComponent}(\SubstG; \vx)$ which returns the set of all vertices of $\SubstG$ sitting on the same connected component as the given vertex $\vx$.
+Hence, Line~\ref{algline:step3} generates the set of all input sequences that are connected with a train datapoint by a path in the substitution graph $\SubstG$, which is precisely the definition of $k$-coverage.
+In other words, this set comprises all inputs that are reachable from the training data through a chain of functionally equivalent subsequence substitutions.

-\section{Detailed analysis for representation unification experiments}
+\section{Detailed Analysis for Representation Unification Experiments}